-NCTE celebrated Literacy Education Advocacy Day on February 27 this year and will celebrate Advocacy Month during the month of March.
+NCTE will hold its Advocacy Day on April 27.
 While most people can't make it to Washington, DC, for Advocacy Day, everyone can make a difference right from where they live and work.
-Read our tips for speaking out and choose an activity or two from our list below to do to help support literacy education or develop an activity of your own and share it with us (email@example.com).
+Read our tips for speaking out and choose an activity or two from our list below to do to help support literacy education or develop an activity of your own and share it with us.

 1 minute 5-10 minutes 15 minutes

 Share this list of Literacy Education Advocacy Activities or NCTE's Policy Recommendations for the 115th Congress with a colleague.

 Send details about Literacy Education Advocacy Day to a colleague.

 Write a post on social media about the importance of literacy.

 Respond to an action alert using our easy letter-writing template.

 Search for your Congressional Representative and Senators and contact them through social media.